 Citywalk vibrates with neon energy in the evening and at night.
 During the day, it's quieter but with lots of people walking to and from the theme park gates.

-You can't avoid going to Citywalk if you're going to Universal Studios Hollywood.
-It's the primary route between the parking garages and the theme park entrance.
+Citywalk is the primary route between the theme park garages and its entrance, so you will probably pass through it no matter what.
 The question is whether it's worth your time to stop for a while - or whether you should make a trip just to see it.

 What to Do at CityWalk Hollywood